Skip to content

 Warning: size_pct and qty are mutually exclusive.
 If you pass both, the engine prioritizes qty and ignores size_pct.

-Breakout entry (stop order) with fixed stop and target (bracket):
+Breakout entry (stop order) with a fixed stop and target attached to it:

 python